 Are all the children at camp from Switzerland, or do children come from elsewhere?At our summer camps we welcome children from all over the world.
 We have children from Switzerland who may be local or from Expat families, as well as children from countries such as Hong Kong, Russia, Great Britain, The Netherlands, Italy, Canada and France just to name a few!
 Even though the children’s native languages all differ, we ask that all children attending our camp speak English so that no one feels left out.
 There are summer camps all over the world, with different target audiences, and some may be international camps such as our own, whereas others may be more local.
 Many camps in America and Canada tend to mainly have campers from the major cities around them, and may be based on a school campus or have pick up points in local cities.
 This will then attract local children as it is seen as a camp which has easy access for children to get to.
 If the camp is linked to a school and they market themselves within the school, there is likely to then be a large number of campers attending the camp who also go to the school.
 If you find a camp which you like the look of and it seems to follow this set up, it may still be worth looking into.
 They may also have a programme to welcome international children.

 Is summer camp right for my child?We think so!
 Summer camp can bring great benefits to any child, and there are so many different camps out there we are confident you’ll find one to suit you.
 There are different types of camp, as well as different programmes on offer; for example if your child doesn’t like the idea of staying away from home yet, opt for a day camp programme!
 Across the board, you can easily find many camps which have based their activities round core subjects like athletic camps, adventure camps, art camps including music, water sports or academic programmes.
 Most camps won’t require your child to have any knowledge or experience in the activities that they’re going to participate in.
 For example, at our mountain adventure camp we find that allot of our kids haven’t tried a high ropes course before they come to tackle it with us.
 However, you will find that your camp mates and staff will always be there to help and encourage your child and you will find that they come away having learnt so much!
-Whilst your children are developing new skills and enjoying outdoor activities at an Altitude summer camp, there is no reason why you shouldn’t also be able to make the most of your time in the mountains.
+Whilst your children are developing new skills and enjoying outdoor activities at an Altitude summer camp, there is no reason why you shouldn’t also be able to make the most of your time in Verbier in luxury summer chalets.
 If you’re looking for a property to base yourself at, then look no further than luxury chalet specialists, Leo Trippi, who have an extensive collection of summer chalets in Verbier with fantastic facilities for the whole family.
 Take a look at their top 5 summer chalet recommendations in Verbier below. firstname.lastname@example.org or visit www.leotrippi.com for further inspiration.
 Across the world there are countless numbers of summer camps, these come in various shapes and sizes, such as sports or language camps, and from camps with 50 campers to 500 campers!
 You could be looking for a camp local to you or an international camp, or you may need a camp which caters to your child’s specific needs.
-Choosing the right camp can end up being an overwhelming experience!
-To help, we have chosen what we believe are 10 important questions to ask yourself when you are choosing the right summer camp for your child.
+There are many things to consider when choosing a summer camp!
+Choosing the right summer camp can end up being an overwhelming experience!
+To help, we have chosen what we believe are 10 important questions to ask yourself when you are choosing a summer camp for your child.

 1. How big is the camp?Just like adults, children will respond differently in different environments.
 It is important to consider the size of the camp when choosing a camp for your child.
 Do you think they will enjoy themselves more if they are in a smaller camp, where they will be able to receive more 1 on 1 attention and get to know everyone easily?
 Or do they feel confident around people whether they know them or not, and therefore would be happier in a larger camp where they can meet lots of new people at each activity?